victorelgersma/victorelgersma/README.md

 - 👋 Hi, I’m @victorelgersma
-- 👀 I’m interested in frontend web development
+- 👀 I’m interested in the web.
-- I am currently learning learning core web technologies with Scrimba
 - 📫 Get in touch! elgersmav@gmail.com
-- victor-elgersma.netlify.app

 <!---